muneeb-mbytes/uvm_tb_arch_doc_py/README.md

 # UVM Testbench Flow diagram with Python

 ## Introduction
-  uvm_tb_arch_doc_py is a python script to automatically generates the UVM testbench Architecture It reads a UVM simulation log file and convert in to a JPEG  diagram
+  uvm_tb_arch_doc_py is a python script to automatically generate the UVM testbench Architecture
+    It reads a UVM simulation log file and converts in to a JPEG  diagram

 ## What you Achieve
   A UVM Testbench Architecture Template using the PythonScript.
+  Refer the pdf file attached in the main directory - uvm_tb_arch_doc_py_diagram.pdf

 ## Requirements
   For generating the UVM TB Architecture we have to write an example testbench code (top, test, env, agent etc) in UVM Methodology.